NBISweden/workshop-reproducible-research/docs/docker.md

 docker build -t my_docker_conda -f Dockerfile_conda .
 ```

-Verify that the image was built using `docker images`.
+Verify that the image was built using `docker image ls`.

 !!! note "Quick recap"
     In this section we've learned: